-Our feature zones are key building blocks of Health and Care Innovation Expo.
-They provide targeted focus and deep discussion of major NHS-led innovation and development, celebrating and sharing success as well as exploring issues and challenges.
+Our feature zones were key building blocks of Health and Care Innovation Expo.
+They provided targeted focus and deep discussion of major NHS-led innovation and development, celebrating and sharing success as well as exploring issues and challenges.

-All of the feature zones run programmes of speakers and activities from the mini-theatres in their areas throughout the two days, focused on learning, collaborating and networking.
-National leaders will lead talks and discussions, while pioneering local and regional leaders will be available for in-depth chats about their work.
+All of the feature zones ran programmes of speakers and activities from the mini-theatres in their areas throughout the two days, focused on learning, collaborating and networking.
+National leaders led talks and discussions, while pioneering local, regional and national leaders were be available for in-depth chats about their work.

 Digital Transformation Zone

 Chapter Five of the NHS Long Term Plan sets out a wide-ranging and funded programme to upgrade technology and digitally enabled care across the NHS.
 Over the next ten years these investments will result in an NHS where digital access to services is widespread.
 Where patients and their carers can better manage their health and condition.
 Where clinicians can access and interact with patient records and care plans wherever they are, with ready access to decision support and AI, and without the administrative hassle of today.
 Where predictive techniques support local Integrated Care Systems to plan and optimise care for their populations.
 And where secure linked clinical, genomic and other data support new medical breakthroughs and consistent quality of care.
 This zone demonstrated best practice from around England, and explored how digital transformation is happening across the sector.

 Primary Care and System Transformation Zone